 Setting and Participants

-This study implemented retrospective analyses of data from adolescent athletes ages 13 through 18 who sustained concussions between the 2007-2008 and 2019-2020 academic school years in the state of Hawaii.
+This study consisted of retrospective analyses of concussion data from adolescent athletes ages 13 through 18 who sustained concussions between the 2007-2008 and 2019-2020 academic school years in the state of Hawaii.
 A total of 18,294 concussion injuries were identified for analysis, which were divided into four separate groups corresponding to the number of ImPACT post-injury tests completed during the gradual RTP process.
 Table 2 displays the number of individuals per number of ImPACT post-injury tests completed.
 ImPACT post-injury test scores were compared to ImPACT baseline testing performance to make RTP progression decisions, and students typically completed baseline tests at the beginning of the sports season during their freshman and junior years.
 The HCAMP guidelines for ImPACT post-injury test administrations during a student’s recovery process were the following:

+All ImPACT post-injury tests were reviewed by one neuropsychologist.

 A concussed student should complete their first post-injury test within 24-72 hours of the injury onset.